ak-asu/web-dev-skill/.github/steps/0-welcome.md

 When copying the exercise, we recommend the following settings:

+- Use node version 20.

+- You can also chase the chapter number in the `.github/steps/-steps.txt` file to start at a specific chapter.

 - For owner, choose your personal account or an organization to host the repository.

 - We recommend creating a public repository, since private repositories will use Actions minutes.

-If the exercise isn't ready in 20 seconds, please check the [Actions](../../actions) tab.
+- If the exercise isn't ready in 20 seconds or you want to troubleshoot the exercise errors, please check the [Actions](../../actions) tab and the corresponding workflow logs.

 - Check to see if a job is running.
 Sometimes it simply takes a bit longer.